 A Multi-cloud deployment involves simultaneously using computing resources from two or more public clouds as a single environment.

 These resources could come from two or more cloud service providers, including SaaS, PaaS, IaaS, and Serverless.
-Imagine leasing several adjacent plots of land from different landlords and using them fluidly as one plot.
-While each lot handles a specific business arm or function, they all belong to and work together for the same company.
+Imagine leasing several adjacent plots of land from different landlords and using them seamlessly as a single plot.
+While each lot handles a specific business arm or function, they all belong to the same company and work together.

 As you can imagine, managing this setup can be a challenge.
 In exchange, you’ll avoid vendor lock-in, have a greater choice of services, and have access to more innovation from different vendors.